TannerHartt/2dBrowserShooter/README.md

 ## About
 <hr>
-This is a 2D browser game built on html canvas using javascript and it currently <br>
-only runs in the browser using a live server plugin on text editors. <br>
+This is a 2D browser game built on html canvas using javascript and it currently only runs in the browser using a live server plugin on text editors. <br>
 It is a simple shooter defense game where the player moves around the screen <br> and avoids the moving targets.
 Eliminate them to gain points, 100 points for a <br>